dailzeydotcom/Grand-RP-AFK-Wood-Farmer/README.md

-Hello guys, this is a simple AFK Wood farm Script for Grand RR.
+Hello guys, this is a simple AFK Wood farm Script for Grand RP.

 Requirements:
 - You have to be Level 3 as Wood farmer, because of the Task that changes with the level